-With a stop loss, you determine the maximum losses you’re willing to sustain and set an order.
-If the price goes below the stop level you establish, your position will be closed, meaning that you can avoid further losses.
+With a hard stop-loss, you determine the maximum loss you’re willing to sustain.
+You then set a stop-loss order with your brokerage.
+If the price goes below your stop level, your position will be closed.
+And you can avoid further losses.

 Never Trade Too Big

-Yes, it’s a pattern, but that doesn’t mean it’s going to play out exactly as you’d expect every single time.
+Yes, it’s a pattern, but that doesn’t mean it’ll play out exactly as you expect every single time.
 There can always be deviations.

-That is to say: anything that you put into a trade could potentially be lost.
-So you don’t want to put more on the line than you’d be able to lose.
+Anything that you put into a trade could potentially be lost.
+Don’t want to put more on the line than you can stand to lose.

-So what does trading “too big” mean?
-This will differ for every trader based on their account size.
+So what’s “too big?”
+That depends on you, your account size, and your risk tolerance.
 But ultimately, don’t bet more than you can’t comfortably lose.

 Wrong, wrong, wrong.
-This type of thinking is really more for movie montages than actual life, and in real life you could drain your account in practically the blink of an eye.
+This type of thinking is better for movies than actual life.
+In real life, you could drain your account in the blink of an eye.

-Instead of going for an ace in the hole, focus on slow but steady growth.
-Taking smaller positions is fine, and if your profits are relatively small, that’s ok.
-Even if your profits after fees are $10 or $15, it’s still $10 or $15 more than you started with.
+Instead of going for a home run, focus on slow steady growth.
+Singles add up.
+Taking smaller positions is fine, and if your profits are relatively small, that’s OK.
+Small wins add up over time.

 Improve Your Stock Market Knowledge